ketan9555/Revv.io/README.md

-# Revv.co.in_backend_clone
+# Revv.io

-Backend API for a Revv clone website, built using NodeJS, Express, Mongoose, MongoDB Atlas and AWS EC2, Heroku for storage.
+This is a website clone of https://www.revv.co.in/ , this is a car rental website, built using Html, Css, JavaScript, NodeJS, Express, Mongoose, MongoDB Atlas and AWS EC2, Heroku for storage.

 ## Documentation for API?